Lil Milagro Ramírez: Early years

 Lil Milagro de la Esperanza Ramírez Huezo Córdoba was born in San Salvador on April 3, 1946 to philosopher and professor Tránsito Huezo Córdoba de Ramírez and José Ramírez Ávalos, who had three more children together: Luz América, Amada, and José Napoleón.
-Lil entered the University of El Salvador (UES) to pursue a doctorate in Case law and Social science in 1963.
-Despite having finished the program, Lil decided not to graduate as a form of protest against a political system that she considered unjust and oppressive, and which she had no desire to serve.
+Ramírez entered the University of El Salvador (UES) to pursue a doctorate in Case law and Social science in 1963.
+Despite having finished the program, Ramírez decided not to graduate as a form of protest against a political system that she considered unjust and oppressive, and which she had no desire to serve.

 Years in clandestinity

-Lil Milagro started as head of the Juventud Demócrata Cristiana in 1966.
+Ramírez started as head of the Christian Democratic Youth in 1966.
 Her early years in politics were marked ideologically by Christian socialism, though later on she was heavily influenced by Marxism.
-In 1970, after finishing her studies at UES, Lil decided to leave her home in San Jacinto, where she lived with her parents, and began her life in clandestinity.
-In 1971, she appears as part of a small movement called simply "El Grupo," which formed the core of the organization that in March 1972 would become the People's Revolutionary Army (ERP), in the midst of a turbulent electoral process.
+In 1970, after finishing her studies at UES, Ramírez decided to leave her home in San Jacinto, where she lived with her parents, and began her life in clandestinity.
+In 1971, she appeared as part of a small movement called simply "El Grupo," which formed the core of the organization that in March 1972 would become the People's Revolutionary Army (ERP), amid a turbulent electoral process.

-In 1975, Lil Milagro, together with Costa Rican Eduardo Sancho (a.k.a.
-Fermán Cienfuegos) and other fellow guerrilla fighters, decides to abandon the ERP and found a new political movement called Resistencia Nacional (RN).
-This separation was due to several ideologically-motivated clashes within the ERP that resulted in the execution of the revolutionary leader and poet Roque Dalton and Armando Arteaga, both in the hands of the ERP's high command.
-Lil and Roque had maintained a romantic relationship that ended abruptly in with Dalton's death.
+In 1975, Ramírez, together with Costa Rican Eduardo Sancho (a.k.a.
+Fermán Cienfuegos) and other fellow guerrilla fighters, decided to abandon the ERP and found a new political movement called National Resistance (RN).
+This separation was due to several ideologically motivated clashes within the ERP that resulted in the execution of the revolutionary leader and poet Roque Dalton and Armando Arteaga, both in the hands of the ERP's high command.
+Ramírez and Dalton had maintained a romantic relationship that ended abruptly in with Dalton's death.

 Kidnap and death

-An early morning in November 1976, Lil Milagro is captured by members of the now-extinct Guardia Nacional (GN) during a search of the house where she had been staying in San Antonio del Monte, Sonsonate.
-Professor Manuel Rivera, member of the executive council of the National Salvadoran Association of Educators (ANDES 21 de junio), is also captured and killed, receiving two bullets; Lil, on the other hand, gets shot in the head but survives.
+An early morning in November 1976, Ramírez was captured by members of the now-extinct Guardia Nacional (GN) during a search of the house where she had been staying in San Antonio del Monte, Sonsonate.
+Professor Manuel Rivera, a member of the executive council of the National Salvadoran Association of Educators (ANDES 21 de junio), is also captured and killed, receiving two bullets; Ramírez, on the other hand, gets shot in the head but survives.
 Unconscious, she was dragged by her captors as if she were dead, which prompted eye-witnesses to the event to declare her deceased the day after.
-She was taken to facilities of the Customs Police, where she was tortured using Truth serum.
-In late-December, 1976, Lil Milagro is transferred to the secret prisons of the National Guard, where she would again be tortured.
-She remained in these prisons, living under extreme, inhumane conditions, until she was murdered on October 17, 1979, two days after the coup d'état that overthrew President Carlos Humberto Romero and placed the Junta Revolucionaria de Gobierno in power.
+She was taken to the facilities of the Customs Police, where she was tortured using truth serum.
+In late December, 1976, Ramírez was transferred to the secret prisons of the National Guard, where she would again be tortured.
+She remained in these prisons, living under extreme, inhumane conditions, until she was murdered on October 17, 1979, two days after the coup d'état that overthrew President Carlos Humberto Romero and placed the Revolutionary Government Junta in power.
 Her remains were never given back to her family.